tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_5.md

  **Exceptional flow of events:**

-- The player will place block above them as they go upwards which will cause them to stop in that direction
+- The player will place a block above them as they go upwards which will cause them to stop in that direction

 \pagebreak